urvashigoyal803/Freshers-Namecards/README.md

 # COPS Freshers NameCards

-This repository contains your second challenge of this week.
-To fully accomplish this challenge you should have get successfully merged your pull request about including your namecard in it.
+A website to introduce all the freshers here at IIT BHU to COPS and Git!

-The Web Page is live at - [Freshers-NameCards](http://csoc-week0-namecards.vercel.app/)
+The Web Page is live at - [Freshers-NameCards](https://cops-freshers.netlify.app/)

 ## Steps to Contribute